Navratri Vrat Parana – Breaking the 9-Day Long Navratri Fast

 Devotees believe that during Navratri, Maa Durga will visit them in one of her nine incarnations and bestow courage, prosperity, joy and happiness.
 Fasting is thought to be both beneficial and auspicious, according to traditional beliefs.
 The one who observes this fast can take pure and Satvik food as it is extremely good for your health and also spiritual.
 The festival for Navami tithi devotees ends with a Kanya puja and by doing hawan.
 The last puja of Navaratri is Paran, during which devotees are given proper food and their fast is completed.

 Hindu devotees fast during the Navratri, which is one of their most famous and important rituals.
 Navratri Parana marks the end of the nine-day Navratri fast.
 On Ashtami, the eighth day of the fast, the devotees break their fast.
 They perform Kanya Pujan and offer prayers to Goddess Mahagauri.
 Let’s gain a deeper understanding of Navratri Parana, its significance, important timings and special rituals:

 It is believed that if devotees worship Goddess Durga without expecting anything in return, their desires are fulfilled and they attain salvation.
 Hence, worship Goddess Durga, the Goddess of cosmic powers, during this time to be blessed by her divine benediction.

-Attract Good Luck With Your Personalised Horoscope On The Auspicious Day Of Navratri Parana! – Talk To Expert Astrologer Now!
+Attract Good Luck With Your Personalised Horoscope On The Auspicious Day Of Navratri Parana! – First Consultation with 100% Cashback!
+Talk To Expert Astrologer Now!

 With Ganesha’s Grace,